 - (a) System placed in standy mode in 2013.
-Approved for closure in 2019. - (b) System decommissioned in 2003. - (c) Air Sparging/Soil Vapor Extraction (AS/SVE) system performance was measured by pounds of VOCs removed per cubic feet of air treated. - (d) System decommissioned in 2010. - (e) System decommissioned in 2014. - f) Values are rounded to the nearest whole number. - (g) Because EDB has only been detected at trace levels in the treatment system influent, no removal of VOCs is reported. - (h) System placed in standby mode in 2014.
+Approved for closure in 2019. - (b) System decommissioned in 2003. - (c) Air Sparging/Soil Vapor Extraction (AS/SVE) system performance was measured by pounds of VOCs removed per cubic feet of air treated. - (d) System decommissioned in 2010. - (e) System decommissioned in 2014. - (f) Values are rounded to the nearest whole number. - (g) Because EDB has only been detected at trace levels in the treatment system influent, no removal of VOCs is reported. - (h) North Street East system was restarted in July 2020 for treatment of EDB plume.

-- (i) System placed in standby mode in March 2017. - Approved for closure in 2019. - (j) System placed in standby mode in August 2016. - BGRR = Brookhaven Graphite Research Reactor - EDB = ethylene dibromide - HFBR = High Flux Beam Reactor - LIPA = Long Island Power Authority - OU = operable unit - VOCs = volatile organic compounds - WCF = Waste Concentration Facility - Achieve MCLs for VOCs in the Upper Glacial aquifer by 2030. - Achieve MCLs for VOCs in the Magothy aguifer by 2065. - Achieve MCLs for Sr-90 at the BGRR in the Upper Glacial aquifer by 2070. - Achieve MCLs for Sr-90 at the Chemical Holes in the Upper Glacial aquifer by 2040.
+- (i) System placed in standby mode in March 2017.

+- Approved for closure in 2019.

+- (j) System placed in standby mode in August 2016.

+- BGRR = Brookhaven Graphite Research Reactor

+- EDB = ethylene dibromide

+- HFBR = High Flux Beam Reactor

+- LIPA = Long Island Power Authority

+- OU = operable unit

+- VOCs = volatile organic compounds

+- WCF = Waste Concentration Facility

-During 2019, BNL continued to make significant progress in restoring groundwater quality.
-Figure 7-4 shows the locations of eight groundwater treatment systems currently in operation.
-Table 7-1 provides a summary of the amounts of VOCs and Sr-90 removed from the aquifer since the start of active remediation in December 1996.
-During 2019, approximately 61 pounds of VOCs and 0.8 mCi of Sr-90 were removed from the groundwater and nearly 820 million gallons of treated groundwater were returned to the aquifer.
-To date, 7,650 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in several on- and off-site areas.
+aquifer.
+To date, 7,700 pounds of VOCs have been removed from the aquifer and noticeable improvements in groundwater quality are evident in several on- and off-site areas.
 Furthermore, two of the treatment systems have removed approximately 34 mCi of Sr-90.

-During 2019, the North Street Treatment System, North Street East Treatment System, OU I South Boundary Treatment System, OU III

-Building 452 Freon-11 Treatment System, and the HFBR Tritium Pump and Recharge System remained in standby mode because they met their active remediation goals for reduction of contaminant concentrations.
-A period of standby monitoring for the plumes associated with these treatment systems will be performed to detect any rebound of contaminant concentrations.
+During 2020, the North Street Treatment System, OU I South Boundary Treatment System, OU III Building 452 Freon-11 Treatment System, the Chemical Holes Sr-90 Treatment System, and the HFBR Tritium Pump and Recharge System remained in standby mode because they met their active remediation goals for reduction of contaminant concentrations.
 Detailed information on the groundwater contaminant plumes and treatment systems can be found in SER Volume II, Groundwater Status Report.